Last Updated on 2025-08-09 by Jorge Bastos

 #3 Santa Luzia Fort

 Santa Luzia Fort is the other star-shaped fort of Elvas.
 It’s located south of Elvas on the opposite side of Graça Fort.
-It’s smaller, but it was built 150 years before.
-Both forts, the walls, the castle, and several smaller forts of the area are UNESCO heritage forming the Garrison Border Town of Elvas and its Fortifications site.
+It’s smaller, but it was built 150 years ago.
+Both forts, the walls, the castle, and several smaller forts of the area are UNESCO heritage, forming the Garrison Border Town of Elvas and its Fortifications site.

-Despite not being as imposing as the Graça Fort, it was vital during the Restauration wars, particularly during Elvas’ siege and lines of Elvas Battle.
+Although not as imposing as the Graça Fort, it played a vital role during the Restoration wars, notably during the Siege of Elvas and the Battle of the Lines of Elvas.

 #4 Elvas Castle

 The Castle of Elvas is the oldest and highest part of the city.
-Its very long history starts with a Celtic Castro, which later became a Roman city, then Visigoth, and in the 8th-century Muslim.
-During the 11th and 12th century the city and castle were conquered and reconquered several times until finally became Portuguese in 1230.
+Its very long history starts with a Celtic castle, which later became a Roman city, then a Visigoth settlement, and in the 8th century, a Muslim stronghold.
+During the 11th and 12th centuries, the city and castle were conquered and reconquered several times until they finally became Portuguese in 1230.
 You can still find some remains of the Muslim walls and fortifications.

 #5 Walls of Elvas